mdda/mdda.github.io/_posts/OSS/2012-02-01-moving-between-git-repos.md

 git remote rm origin
 {% endhighlight %}

-Now, create a new directory, and move all the relevant files into it :
+Now, tidying up the 'source' of the code prior to pulling it into the other repo, create a new directory, and move all the relevant files into it :

 {% highlight bash %}
 mkdir android-native